 Lorryn Smit is a South African who has called Gwangju home for 7 years now.
 She is a recently turned full-time photographer specialising in documentary style wedding and portrait photography.
 She is also the editor in chief of a popular photography blog called Photographers in Korea and freelances for a variety of publications in Korea.

-Karina Prananto (Layout Editor)
+Karina Prananto (Administration and Layout Editor)

 JOIN OUR TEAM!